HALT and HASS are accelerated product reliability testing methods focused on finding potential defects in products. These acronyms stand for:

 - HASS – Highly Accelerated Stress Screen

-If you are developing a new product and you want to know if it will keep working as planned after a few years of use, you can send a few samples to a testing laboratory and ask them to perform HALT and/or HASS.
+If you are developing a new product ready for manufacturing and you want to know if it will keep working as planned after a few years of use, you can send a few samples to a testing laboratory and ask them to perform HALT and/or HASS.

 These types of tests are generally performed at different stages: